Barriers to Change

 Implementing a significant change is complicated.
 Not only must you address individual barriers to change, but the organizational dynamics that often thwart these efforts.
 According to Howard Gardner, author of Changing Minds, it is the “twin desires of most bureaucracies to avoid expending energy and incurring blame.
 It is all too easy to treat lack of active opposition to a course of action as positive support.
 Those who harbor doubts may keep quiet because they assume that decision-makers are armed with better information, or because they want to avoid being held accountable for mistakes.”

-This is why it is so important to have a comprehensive change plan that takes an organization's culture into consideration.
-The next step is to examine the people in the organization and assess their facility with teamwork skills.
+This is why it is so important to have a comprehensive change plan that takes an organization’s culture into consideration.
+The next step is to examine the people in the organization.

 Many change initiatives fail because people neglect to create a sense of urgency among stakeholders and change agents.
 Putting together a strong guiding team with credibility, skills, connections, reputations and formal authority is vital.
 This guiding team is responsible for creating sensible, uplifting visions and sets of strategies, then communicating them through as many channels as possible.